jortel/gofer/docs/sphinx/options.rst

    A password, used for PAM authenticated access to remote methods.
  *authenticator*
    A subclass of pulp.messaging.auth.Authenticator that provides message authentication.
+ *data*
+   User defined data associated with the RMI request and is round-tripped.

 Details